l0rd/blog-files/domeide/README.md

 With these features in mind we built [doclipser](http://www.github.com/domeide/).
 An eclipse plugin to edit, build and run docker containers.

 Doclipser has Dockerfile support: syntax highlighting, autocomplete and syntax verification.
 It still doesn't have compose yml file support but supports a few Docker commands that allow you to build source files or launch runtime environments.

+There is another great [eclipse plugin from JBoss](http://tools.jboss.org/blog/2015-03-30-Eclipse_Docker_Tooling.html) that has a slightly different approach.
+The JBoss Eclipse Docker tooling provides a more advanced management of Docker images and containers without Dockerfile support.
+Doclipser focus on editing and running containers through the support of Dockerfiles and, in future releases, Compose yml file too.

 ![doclipser](https://github.com/domeide/doclipser/raw/master/images/doclipserdemo.gif)